 |

-FINDWAVE® is a Finite Difference Model for predicting vibration of
+FINDWAVE® is a Finite Difference Model for predicting

-of structure-radiated noise from bridges and viaducts.
+far-field prediction of structure-radiated noise from bridges and viaducts.
 FINDWAVE®

 is proprietary to Rupert Taylor.
 Rupert Taylor wrote the Pelican book NOISE.
 The book jacket said "To understand what